fernandokramar/fernandokramar/README.md

 <h1 align="center">Hi 👋, I'm Fernando Macedo Kramar</h1>
 <h3 align="center">A Full-stack & IoT developer from Brazil</h3>

-- 🔭 I’m currently working as a researcher at **UFPR**
+- 🔭 I’m currently working as a analytics IT at **knapp Sudamérica**

-- 🌱 I’m currently learning **React.js, Python, Data Science**
+- 🌱 I’m currently learning **React.js, Nest.js, AWS, Azure, GCP**

 - 🖋️ How to reach me [macedokramar@gmail.com](macedokramar@gmail.com)

 - 💻 I'm Master's student in Informatics (UFPR)

+- 💻 I'm studying a postgraduate in Web Developer Full Stack (UTP)

+- 💻 I've have an postgraduate in Business Intelligence & Analytics (UNYLEYA)

-- 💻 I'm studying a postgraduate in artificial intelligence and machine learning (UTP)
+- 💻 I've have an postgraduate in artificial intelligence and machine learning (UTP)

-- 🧑‍💻 I'm studying software engineering college (UNISENAI)
+- 🧑‍💻 I've have an bachelor's in engineering college (UNISENAI)

 - 🧑‍💻 I've have an bachelor's in information systems (IEL)